-This is a detailed review of the Nikon D5600, the newest of Nikon’s advanced entry-level DSLR cameras.
-The Nikon D5600 packs a lot of impressive features and settings into what is meant to be a “consumer” DSLR, and the result is quite good – but not without flaws.
+The Nikon D5600 is the newest of Nikon’s upper entry-level DSLR cameras.
+It packs a lot of impressive features and settings into what is meant to be a “consumer” DSLR, and the result is quite good – but not without flaws.
 Do the benefits outweigh the problems?
-In this Nikon D5600 review, we will cover everything you should know before deciding on the camera for yourself.
+In this review, we will cover everything you should know before deciding on the camera for yourself.

 Nikon D5600 Specifications